Nakajima quiver varieties in dimension four: Symplectic stratification and minimal degenerations

-To compute $\Weyl$ we need to find all the codimension $2$ leaves $\leaf$ of a quiver variety and compute the corresponding $\Weyl[\leaf]'$.
-The former, as we know by \cref{thm:isotropic_rep_type_are_codim2_leaves}, are given by isotropic decompositions and the following theorem shows that the latter step is not required when \(\p(\root)=2\).
+We would like to compute \eqref{eqn:nwgroup} when \(X\defn\QV{\root}\) and \(\p(\root)=2\), in which case \(Y\defn\QV{\root}<\stab>\) will be projective symplectic resolution for generic \(\stab\) (this is \cite[Cor.
+1.3]{bellamy_birational_2023}).
+To do this, we need to find all the codimension $2$ leaves $\leaf$ of a quiver variety and compute the centraliser $\Weyl[\leaf]'$.
+For the first step, the \cref{thm:isotropic_rep_type_are_codim2_leaves} explains that all codimension $2$ leaves of a quiver variety are given by the isotropic decompositions.
+The following theorem shows that the second step is not required when \(\p(\root)=2\).